joshuacorraless/joshuacorraless/README.md

-# 👋 Hey, I'm Joshua!
+# 👋

-🎓 I'm a Computer Engineering student at the Tecnológico de Costa Rica
-🧠 Passionate about backend development and emerging technologies
+🎓 I'm a Computer Engineering student at the Costa Rica Institute of Technology 🧠 Passionate about backend development and emerging technologies
 ⚙️ Currently working with Node.js, Express, MySQL and exploring Docker
 📚 Always learning and building